Paradise Found: Islands Off Queensland You Won’t Believe Exist

 If swimming isn’t your thing, there are other ways to explore the thousands of different fish species and hundreds of hard coral species that inhabit this blissful place.
 You can walk with a naturalist guide at low tide, or hop aboard the semi-submersible I-Spy vessel to get closer to nature.

-When it comes to accommodation, you can book in at the Heron Island Resort, a low-tech eco escape that lets you unplug and unwind.
+When it comes to accommodation, book in at the Heron Island Resort, a low-tech eco escape that lets you unplug and unwind.
 Choose between the 112 rooms, suites or beach houses, and don’t forget to book your boat transfer in advance!

 Hamilton Island